benedictlee21/FYP_SCSE21_0204/README.md

 --class_range <class A>,<class B>
 ```

-### Evaluation of Completed Shapes
+#### Evaluation of Completed Shapes
-Evaluation of shapes completed using the multiclass models according to their specified classes is carried out in the same way as that of single class.
+Evaluation of shapes completed using the multiclass models according to their specified classes is carried out in the same way as that of single class, but they do not use the ground truths.
 ```
-python eval_completion.py \
+python eval_multiclass_completion.py \
---eval_with_GT False \
 --saved_results_path <path to saved results>
 ```

-## Paper
+## Credits for Original ShapeInversion Paper
 Junzhe Zhang, Xinyi Chen, Zhongang Cai, Liang Pan, Haiyu Zhao, Shuai Yi, Chai Kiat Yeo, Bo Dai, Chen Change Loy "Unsupervised 3D Shape Completion through GAN Inversion" CVPR 2021
 * Project page: [link](https://junzhezhang.github.io/projects/ShapeInversion/)
 * Paper: [link](https://arxiv.org/abs/2104.13366)